BatyrCodes/goit-markup-hw-01/README.md

-📄 Project: WebStudio (HTML Layout)
+# WebStudio - HTML Layout

-This is a simple one-page HTML layout for WebStudio, created without any styles or JavaScript.
-It features the basic structure of a landing page, including:
+A simple and clean one-page HTML layout for the **WebStudio** website.
+This project includes the basic semantic structure of a business landing page, built using only HTML5 (no CSS or JavaScript).

-Navigation menu

-Contact information
+## 🔍 Preview

+The page contains the following sections:

+- **Header with navigation and contacts**
-Hero section with a headline and call-to-action button
+- **Hero section** with a main headline and call-to-action button

-Information section outlining company values
+- **Features section** describing the company’s values (Strategy, Punctuality, Diligence, Technologies)

-Team section with employee images and roles
+- **Team section** with images and roles of four team members

-Footer with a business description
+- **Footer** with a short company description

-index.html
-/images/
- # mark-guerrero.jpg
- # tom-ford.jpg
- # camila-garcia.jpg
- # daniel-wilson.jpg
+## 📁 Folder Structure

-💡 Technologies Used:
+## 💡 Technologies Used

-Pure HTML5
+- HTML5 (semantic tags)

-Semantic structure (<header>, <main>, <section>, <footer>) 📌 Purpose:
-Starter template for a portfolio project or practice layout for learning HTML.
+- No CSS or JavaScript (basic layout only)

+## 🚀 Usage

+To preview the page:

+1. Clone or download this repository
+2. Open `index.html` in any web browser

+## 📌 Purpose

+This template can be used as a starter for:

+- Practicing HTML structure and semantic layout
+- Future integration with CSS and JavaScript
+- Basic portfolio or landing page mockups

+---

+Feel free to customize and extend it as needed!